ironhack-labs/lab-passport-roles/README.md

 ## Instructions

+As the Ironhack Student Portal is, **all the routes from this platform will also be protected** - except the login and signup ones to allow users to authenticate.
+Any other route should be private, and any attempt to access withot being logged it must be rejected.

+## Iteration #1: Allow users to acess the platform

+Create the full auth system to allow users to signup, login and logout on our platform.

+You will need to install all related dependences, as well as to develop both the routes and views, but we already provided 90% of the user schema in the `models/user.model.js` file.
+Extend it to add these potential roles: **'BOSS', 'DEV', 'TA', 'STUDENT', 'GUEST'**, and set 'GUEST' as the default one.

+## Iteration #2: Allow logged users to see other user's profiles

+For this you will need a `/users` endpoint listing all current users from the plaform, including a link to the `/users/:id` endpoint on each user.
+This will render a nice profile page with the `id` matching user info.

+Remember: only logged users would have access to these URLs.

-## Iteration #1: Give access to General Manager
+## Iteration #3: Grant specific privileges to the General Manager

-In the first iteration, you have to give back control of the company to the General Manager.
-The platform routes must be protected, so only the logged in users can access them.

-In this first iteration, the only user that will be able to access to the platform will be the General Manager, which role will be the **BOSS**.
+There will be only one user that will have the **BOSS** role.
+That user should be able not only to access the platform, but to edit or remove any of the current users.

 **Tasks:**

-- We already provided 90% of the user schema in the `models/User.model.js` file.
-Your part is to add these potential roles: **'BOSS', 'DEV', 'TA', 'STUDENT', 'GUEST'**.
-The default should be the 'GUEST'.
-- Create a **BOSS** user and give them access to the platform.
+- Use Mongo Compass to give a user the **BOSS** role.
-- Allow only the **BOSS** user to add and remove employees to/from the platform.
+- This user will be able to see a _Delete user_ and _Edit user_ buttons on each user profile.
+- Develop the needed routing system and views to archive this two goals, but don't forget that any user except the **BOSS** may perform this actions.

-## Iteration #2: Employees
+## Iteration #4: General Manager role handling

-The General Manager can add and remove users, and also, as a boss, they can assign them a role: 'DEV' or 'TA'.
-Now we need to let them start a session on the platform.
+The General Manager, as a boss, can assign any user the 'DEV' or 'TA' role.

-Once they are logged in, they have to be able to edit their profile and view other users' profiles.

 **Tasks:**

-- Allow users to log in to the platform.
+- Allow the General Manager to update any user role to make them 'DEV' or 'TA'.

-- Allow logged in users to see other users' profiles.
+## Iteration #5: User profile editing

+At this point only General Manager is allowed to edit user's profiles.
+Develop the system to allow each user to edit their own profile.

+**Tasks:**

-- Allow a user to edit their own profile.
+- Create the system that would allow each user to edit their own profile, while rejecting any other user's profile editing attempt.

 ## Bonus: Course creation

-We have employees already defined, so our next step is to be able to create our courses.
+We have users already defined, so our next step is to be able to create our courses.
 An Ironhack platform without courses is nothing.

 The TAs will have the responsibility to create courses, so we will have to create the routes and views to let them create courses. **The courses can be created just by TAs**.
 The course model is already created for you.